 His name is not one associated with the civil rights movement.
 In fact, he isn't really known outside his own family and church circles.
 But in the spring of 1963, as a Baptist preacher ministering to a small congregation in Chalkville, just outside Birmingham, my grandfather had a small brush with history when he received a copy of King's "Letter from Birmingham Jail."

 Dr. Martin Luther King Jr.'s handwritten notes

 (The King Center Archive)

-What my grandfather thought of Martin Luther King or his letter, I do not know and probably never will.
+What my grandfather thought of King or his letter, I do not know and probably never will.
 I learned of his connection to the letter only after his death in 2011.
-My father – 11 years old at the time – remembers seeing the letter on my grandfather’s desk and reading it, and wishes that he had asked his father more about it while he was still lucid.
+My father – 11 years old in 1963 – remembers seeing the letter on my grandfather's desk and reading it, and wishes that he had asked his father more about it while he was still lucid.
 Did my grandfather read the letter or not?
 Did he keep his copy or throw it away?
 Did he have any inkling in 1963 – or in the four plus decades that followed – of the significance of that document?

 In this July 15, 1963 file photo, firefighters aim their hoses on civil rights demonstrators in Birmingham, Ala.
 1963 was a year of revolution in race relations in the United States.
-(AP Photo / Bill Hudson, File)
+(AP Photo / Bill Hudson)

 “I have been disappointed with the church.
 I do not say that as one of those negative critics who can always find something wrong with the church.
 I say it as a minister of the gospel who loves the church, who was nurtured in its bosom, who has been sustained by its Spiritual blessings, and who will remain true to it as long as the cord of life shall lengthen.